-[Snowdon Village Academy] is a relevant agency in their Local Authority Safeguarding Partnership and will work together with appropriate agencies to safeguard and promote the welfare of children including identifying and responding to their needs.
+[Name of setting] is a relevant agency in their Local Authority Safeguarding Partnership and will work together with appropriate agencies to safeguard and promote the welfare of children including identifying and responding to their needs.
 This is in compliance with statutory guidance Working Together to Safeguard Children 2018.